brodyking/mu/README.md

 The standard way to operate smp-server is through the terminal.

-- `smp-server scan` scans the music library.
+- `smp-server scan` imports or updates metadata from the Sources folder.
 - `smp-server import` lets you import directories or individual files of music.